Kerala State Road Transport Corporation: Fleet numbering system

 The third part is the vehicle number of the series.
 In addition to this system, a TE was assigned to 144 buses built in Edappal from 1997 to 2003.
 Their depot vehicles are numbered in a D series, and the oil tankers are numbered in a TT series.
 The corporation has several ambulances, numbered AV.
 Buses procured as part of the Jawaharlal Nehru National Urban Renewal Mission are numbered JN.
 KSRTC Swift's buses are numbered in a KS series.

 2025 Fleet Modernisation

 KSRTC inducted 143 new buses in 2025 as part of a major fleet modernisation.
-Chief Minister Pinarayi Vijayan flagged off the vehicles at a function in Anayara on August 21, 2025.
-These buses were divided into seven categories:
+Chief Minister Pinarayi Vijayan flagged off the vehicles at a function in Anayara on 21 August 2025.
+These buses were divided into nine categories: